Lufthansa calls on EU to block possible Etihad-Alitalia tie-up

 Lufthansa has fiercely lobbied against state-owned Gulf airlines such as Etihad, Emirates EMIRA.UL, and Qatar Airways, and their fast-paced expansion in Europe, and has said in the past they benefit from unfair state aid.

-The German airline said on Monday that Europe would do better to keep its airline industry mostly privatised.
+The German airline said on Monday that Europe would do better to keep its airline industry mostly privatized.

-"We reject recurrent subsidies and the partial renationalisation of European airlines, whether by European states or by states or state-owned companies from outside the European Union," it said.
+"We reject recurrent subsidies and the partial renationalization of European airlines, whether by European states or by states or state-owned companies from outside the European Union," it said.

 Alitalia is seeking a partner to help keep it flying and a government-backed plan to raise emergency cash already came under fire from International Airlines Group (ICAG.L), the owner of British Airways and Iberia, in October.